Run like a Deere: Making strides with skills-based talent strategies at John Deere

 Deere is focused on rethinking its talent strategy — and putting its 75,000 employees in the driver’s seat of their careers.
 Helping lead the way is Head of Talent Management Julianne Brown-Meola, a true advocate for working in a skills-based world.

-In this episode of The New Talent Code, Brown-Meola joined hosts Ligia Zamoa and Jason Cerrato to discuss her role and learnings from John Deere’s journey to becoming a skills-based organization, including the importance of building a talent management COE, her belief in “opportunity for all,” and her top three tips for becoming a skills-based organization.
+In this episode of The New Talent Code, Brown-Meola joined hosts Ligia Zamora and Jason Cerrato to discuss her role and learnings from John Deere’s journey to becoming a skills-based organization, including the importance of building a talent management COE, her belief in “opportunity for all,” and her top three tips for becoming a skills-based organization.

 Read on for highlights from this episode.